HoogsterInc/AtomsPast_Documents/Rules.md

 - Unit Actions.
 All Friendly Unit's that do not have AcTi on them can choose an Action to perform.
 - Additional Effects

+#### Unit's Attacking

+Unit's can typically perform either a Melee Attack or a Ranged Attack.
+When you build your Units in AtomsPast you will see what Attacks they can perform.

+All Attacks follow the same steps

+- Target Unit is within Line of Sight (see below) and in Range of the weapon

+##### Melee Attacks

+Melee Attacks check

+## Line of Sight

+Line of Sight or LoS is the imaginary line between two Units.
+For a Unit to be able to be in Line of Sight to another Unit, there must be an imaginary line drawn between the two grid spaces the Units are occupying.
+If there is no Terrain, Units, or other rule that blocks Line of Sight on every grid space this imaginary line crosses through than the Unit's have Line of Sight to each other.

+- There are many Rules that can alter Line of Sight.
+- Perfectly diagonal LoS: the Player in control of the Attacking Unit chooses one side of the grid spaces to affect LoS.
+This is the choice for the entire drawn LoS, not on a space by space basis.
+  For examples see Line of Sight Examples.

+## Range

+The Range is found by taking the shortest path from a grid space to another, typically used to check if Unit Attacks are within Range of the Target Unit.
+Count grid spaces excluding the starting grid space, but including the Target grid space.

+Ranges for anything requiring LoS have to count the grid spaces the imaginary LoS line would cross.

 # FOR LATER

 # Rules I need to clarify and link to